JoeyyScott/general-gielinor-game/TESTING.md

 - #### User Goals

     + As a **user** I want to understand the website's purpose on my first visit.
-        + Upon loading the site the user will land on index.html and be greeted with the header "Welcome to the General Gielinor Game"
+        + Upon loading the site the user will land on index.html and be greeted with the header "Welcome to the General Gielinor Game".
         + There is a tagline that says "Want to test your RuneScape knowledge?" which tells the user the purpose of the site.
         + There is also a prompt for the user to click the "Find out more" button if they wish to find out more information.
             |                                                  index.html                                                         |